Sunday, May 26, 2013

 With Newark, NJ Mayor Corey Booker.

-Monika: American politics is based on the interaction with different interest groups that wish to pursue their specific goals.
-How successful is the transgender community in this respect?
+Monika: American politics often involves various interest groups advocating for their goals.
+How successful do you think the transgender community has been in navigating this landscape?

 Babs: If we look at where we are and how far we need to go, I would say, not very successful.
 If we consider our size, how many of us are closeted, how many of us are “disabled” by pervasive societal stigma and living in poverty and fear… how much we have accomplished in the last 10 years or so.